teemosauce/f-merge/README.md

 # f-merge
-Merge multi files into one
+Merge multi files into one.